AmoghVardhan/MQTT-support-for-HPCC/README.md

 <b>Queue</b>

-A queue between the two processes is needed because of the type protocols used.
+A queue between the two processes is needed because of the type of protocols used.
 MQTT is a stateful protocol where as Roxie is stateless.
 To bridge these two, an external datastore is required and a fifo queue is the best choice for the discussed application.

 <b>Query generator</b>